Solids Handling Pump

 Liner-safe dredging options help to protect poly or clay liners that may be present in certain applications.

 For the lined and unlined tailings pond reservoirs, EDDY Pump has various dredge configurations that are ideal for the solids handling needs of these reservoirs.
 One of the ideal dredge pump deployments is an excavator pump attachment with liner-safe wheels.
-The EDDY Pump Excavator Attachment not only is the best solids handling pump option, but also the least expensive and can pump the drilling mud miles away.
+The EDDY Pump Excavator Attachment not only is the best solids handling pump option, but also the least expensive and can pump the drilling mud miles downstream of the pump.

 Mine Waste and Mine Tailings Pumping

 Finally, one of the most plagued solids handling pump industries is Wastewater treatment plants.
-With the large influx of wet wipes being flushed down toilets, the solids handling capabilities of centrifugal pumps are being tested to the extremes.
+As an example with the large influx of wet wipes being flushed down toilets, the solids handling capabilities of centrifugal pumps are being pushed beyond their limits regarding solids passage capabilities.
 Even with incorporating macerators and other choppers, the centrifugal solids handling pumps are clogging and constantly failing with burned motors and destroyed seals.
-These wet wipes are ideal for the EDDY Pump and pass through the large opening without any issues.
-In addition, the grit and other abrasives materials found in wastewater treatment facilities have little to no effect on the EDDY Pump.
+These wet wipes are ideal for the EDDY Pump and pass through the large flow through design of the wetted path without any issues.
+In addition, the grit and other abrasives found in wastewater treatment facilities have little effect on the EDDY Pump.

 EDDY Pump – The Ultimate Solids-Handling Pump

 Using an EDDY Pump will allow you to pump high solids slurries while minimizing wear to pump components.
 This is achieved through the EDDY Pump’s highly recessed rotor, which comes into minimal contact with the abrasive particles found in the slurry.
-Additionally, the EDDY Pump lacks any critical tolerances which could lead to clogs in centrifugal pumps if larger solids or rocks were to get stuck between the pump casing and the impeller.
+Additionally, the EDDY Pump lacks any critical tolerances which could lead to clogs in centrifugal pumps if large solids or rocks were to get stuck between the pump casing and the impeller.
 This is a common problem when using centrifugal pumps for slurries, and one of the reasons the EDDY Pump excels at slurry pumping.
-Our patented technology at EDDY pump has a high tolerance for material size, with a capacity to handle sizes as large as 9 inches.
+Our patented technology at EDDY pump has a high tolerance for pumping larger size solids than most other pumps available.

 Order or Get Selection Help